-Photos by Nicole Harrig and Nikki Smith.
+Photos by Nicole Harrig, Nikki Smith, Shirley Lu.

-The site map will be available closer to the event.
+The site map is available here.

 Quidditch is a mixed gender full contact sport with a unique mix of elements from rugby, basketball, and dodgeball.
 A quidditch team is made up of seven athletes who play with brooms between their legs at all times.
 While the game can appear chaotic to the casual observer, quidditch is an exciting sport to watch and is even more fun to play.